Road Safety Manual

 Final outcomes can be expressed as a long-term goal for the future safety of the road traffic system (e.g. as in Safe System, Vision Zero) and interim, short- to medium-term targets towards this expressed in terms of social costs, fatalities and serious injuries usually presented in absolute terms.
 They can also be measured and targeted in terms of rates per capita, vehicle, and volume of travel.
 See IRTAD (2014) for further discussion.

 Intermediate outcomes are linked to improvements in the final outcomes and typical measures include average traffic speeds, the proportion of drunk drivers in fatal and serious injury crashes, seatbelt-wearing rates, helmet-wearing rates, the physical condition or safety rating of the road network (e.g. iRAP ratings), the standard or safety rating of the vehicle fleet (e.g. Global NCAP ratings), and emergency medical system response.
+See ITF (2016) for further discussion on intermediate safety performance indicators.

 Outputs represent physical deliverables that underpin improvements in intermediate and final outcomes.
 Examples are kilometres of safety engineering improvements implemented and the number of police enforcement operations required to reduce average traffic speeds, increase seatbelt use or reduce drinking and driving.
 They can also correspond to milestones showing a specific task has been completed (Bliss, 2004).

 Countries active in road safety are increasingly setting measurable final outcome and intermediate outcome targets.
 In some cases, they also set related measurable output targets in line with the targeted outcomes.
 As mentioned previously, in many LMICs, where capacity to implement national targeted plans is non-existent or in a fledgling state, countries are advised to adopt the long term Safe System goal but to restrict the setting of quantitative targets to funded corridor and area demonstration projects.
 Road Safety Targets, Investment Strategies, Plans and Projects provides guidance on road data systems, which allow the setting and monitoring of targets.
 Case studies are presented in Roles, Responsibilities, Policy Development and Programmes of target-setting in different contexts.
+See Part 3 Chapter 12 for guidance on Monitoring, Analysis and Evaluation of Road Safety Interventions.

 All three elements of the road safety management system – institutional management functions, interventions and results – need to be benchmarked against identified effective practice as countries develop new projects, programmes and strategies, regardless of their stage of development (OECD, 2008).
-Institutionnal Management Functions in Management System Framework and Tools outlines recommended steps and available tools to assess the strengths and weaknesses of country road safety management and to implement necessary capacity building initiatives.
+Institutional Management Functions in Management System Framework and Tools outlines recommended steps and available tools to assess the strengths and weaknesses of country road safety management and to implement necessary capacity building initiatives.

 Guidance has been published by the World Bank to assist countries which want to improve their road safety outcomes (GRSF, 2009, 2015).
 These acknowledge that building effective capacity requires long-term investment and will not be achieved overnight.
 These address the central issue of how to shift from weaker to stronger institutional management to make this happen.
 The guidance outlines two practical steps to strengthen country road safety management.
 The first step, noted below, comprises a road safety management capacity review which helps to identify strengths and weaknesses in current approaches.